 For analysis of how aquatic and terrestrial animal source food consumption changes with per capita incomes, we use World Bank data on per capita GDP (at constant 2017 international $) in 2015 across 72 countries comprising over 80% of global fish consumption.
 The correlation coefficient represents the global relationship between per capita consumption and GDP per capita.

-When comparing the global per capita consumption of aquatic and terrestrial animal-source foods from 1961-2017, we correct for live-weight quantities of fish, which overstate consumption of fish relative to other animal-source foods in FAO statistics78.
+When comparing the global per capita consumption of aquatic and terrestrial animal source foods from 1961-2017, we correct for live-weight quantities of fish, which overstate consumption of fish relative to other animal source foods in FAO statistics78.
 Conversions from live weight to edible weight for the FAO species groups are primarily from Edwards et al78, and from FAO79 for cephalopods.
 For conversions of the aggregate “Fish, Seafood”, an average of the “Fish and Seafood” aggregate conversion rates in Edwards et al78 is weighted by the contribution of aquaculture to global consumption according to the FAO (2020)21.
 Accordingly, the conversion rates used in our analysis are: Fish, Seafood - aggregate (0.74), Freshwater Fish (0.87), Demersal Fish (0.87), Pelagic Fish (0.87), Marine Fish, Other (0.87), Crustaceans (0.37), Cephalopods (0.70), Bivalves (molluscs, other) (0.17).

 Historical consumption of aquatic foods by region and selected countries

-The regional analyses fish demand and trade focus on five regions that constitute 99% of global live-weight fish consumption based on FAO Food Balance Sheet data: Asia, Africa, South America, North America, and Europe.
+The regional analyses of fish demand and trade focus on five regions that constitute 99% of global live-weight fish consumption based on FAO Food Balance Sheet data: Asia, Africa, South America, North America, and Europe.
 We explore historical per capita consumption for seven fish species groups, measured in edible weight, for the top two fish consuming countries in each region (calculated by per capita consumption times population size): China, India, Ghana, Nigeria, Peru, Brazil, U.S., Mexico, Spain, and France.
 International trade of all fish is disaggregated by the seven specific fish species groups used in direct human consumption (Mt, live weight equivalent), for these ten countries in 2016.
-The fish trade data were drawn from FAO Food Balance Sheets and were assessed based on individual country’s fish trade-balance, excluding re-export and re-import data.
+The fish trade data were drawn from FAO Food Balance Sheets and were assessed based on individual country’s fish trade balance, excluding re-export and re-import data.

 To analyze the relationship between per capita income growth and fish consumption within the four selected case studies (China, India, Nigeria, and Chile), historical GDP per capita growth from the World Bank are normalized and compared to normalized per capita fish consumption (live weight) from the FAO from 1995-2015.
 In this case, the normalization is across the 1995-2015 data within each country.